epogrebnyak/abacus/README.md

 11. We use just one currency.

-What things are realistic it this code?
+What things are realistic in this code?

 1. Entries are stored in a queue and ledger state is calculated based on a previous state and a list of entries to be proccessed.